 Spontaneous hemopneumothorax (SHP) is a rare subtype of spontaneous pneumothorax.
-It occurs when blood and air fill the pleural cavity—without any recent trauma or history of lung disease.
+It occurs when blood and air fill the pleural cavity without any recent trauma or history of lung disease.

 Risk factors for TP include:

-- playing hard contact sports (e.g. football)
+- playing hard contact sports, such as football

 - performing stunts that may cause damage to the chest

-- history of violent fighting
+- having a history of violent fighting

 - between the ages of 10 and 30